How to install the new Flying Scot boom vang bail

 Parts supplied by Flying Scot, phone 1 800 864 7208 to order part #150410

 This is what you get when you order the new boom vang bail from Flying Scot, included are two hammer rivets, the S hook, a twist shackle, and the bail for the boom.
-The hammer rivets are a wonderful invention that make the job easy.
-Notice the broken outhaul block connection which I was using to attach the boom vang, not a good idea as the vang broke it in two.
+The hammer rivets are a wonderful invention that make the job easy, I ordered the rivets with the bail from Flying Scot to be sure I got the correct length.
+Notice the broken outhaul/vang block track which I was using to attach the boom vang, not a good idea as the vang broke it in two.
+My 1987 Scot also has a boom vang track on the bottom of the boom, no problems yet but perhaps I should change it to a bail also.

 Drill the new 1/4" holes 46 3/4" from the front end of the boom.
 You may have to enlarge the hole just a tad so they fit the hammer rivets exactly.